Beckman Scholars Program

 - Institutional award, limited-submission by invitation only.

-- Government laboratories, such as NIH or federally funded national laboratories, are not eligible institutions.
+- Service academies and government laboratories, such as NIH or federally funded national laboratories, are not eligible institutions.

-- Institutional award spans three years; four to six Student/Mentor pairs per Institution.
+- Institutional award spans three years.
+Starting with 2022 BSP program: Six Student/Mentor pairs per Institution.

 - Receive $21,000 per Student/$5,000 per Mentor.